-Union County College offers a wide variety of scholarships to help our students achieve their educational goals.
+Union College offers a wide variety of scholarships to help our students achieve their educational goals.
 Scholarships are a form of financial aid that does not have to be repaid.
 We have more than 200 hundred scholarships available to students every year.
 Each scholarship has different award requirements such as major, GPA, high school, city, community service and other specific criteria.
 Scholarships are awarded on a first-come, first-served basis.

 Applying for Scholarships

 Visit the UCC Scholarship Website in order to see which scholarships are available!

 The ARP/HEERF III Grant provides money to colleges and universities for emergency student grants.
 The purpose of the money is to award emergency financial aid grants to students for specific expenses that are a direct result of the disruption of campus operations due to the coronavirus.